programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 This means you have saved everything, including your assets.

-But the information about the assets needs special care - they are stored in PostgreSQL databases, which could also change during backup.
+But the metadata information needs special care - it is stored in SQL databases, which could change even during the backup process.

 ## Backup the databases